BBK-PiJ-2015-74/cw-temple/ReadME.txt

 exloring.TempleExplorer contains the code necessary to help George Osborne claim the Orb.
 However, Lara Croft is better looking, and female, so in the interests of female solidarity I've renamed him.

-I've done a basic implementation which causes a runtime error as follows:
+The first basic implementation I tried caused a runtime error as follows:

 Your code caused an error  during the explore phase.
 Please see console output.
 We will move on to the escape phase anyway, but your solution is not correct!